Malkymalc/conways-game-of-life-react/README.md

 To run this game locally:

-1. clone/download, or fork on github then clone this project to your local machine
+1. [clone](https://help.github.com/en/articles/cloning-a-repository) this repo to your local machine (or [fork](https://help.github.com/en/articles/fork-a-repo) on github then clone)
 2. Navigate to the folder
 3. Install dependencies
-3. Start the app with
+3. Start the app
-4. For further info see the [Create React App boilerplate instructions](#create-react-app-boilerplate-readme-file) at the bottom of this page.
+(4.)
+For further info see the [Create React App boilerplate instructions](#create-react-app-boilerplate-readme-file) at the bottom of this page.

+E.g.

 ```
 git clone git@github.com:Malkymalc/conways-game-of-life-react.git